-- Default positions (after pre- and mid-roll ad break, before post-roll ad break): this is the default option, where the sponsor ads are always delivered closest to the content, meaning at prime positions.
+- Default positions (after normal pre-roll and mid-roll ads, before normal post-roll ads): this is the default option, where the sponsor ads are always delivered closest to the content, meaning at prime positions.

-- Before any linear ad break: ads from this goal are only shown before pre-, mid-, or post-roll ad breaks.
+- Before any normal linear ad: ads from this goal are only shown before normal pre-, mid-, or post-roll ads in a linear ad break.

-- After any linear ad break: ads from this goal are only shown after pre-, mid-, or post-roll ad breaks.
+- After any normal linear ad: ads from this goal are only shown after normal pre-, mid-, or post-roll ads in a linear ad break.

-For example, if you have set your insertion policy to two pre-rolls, two mid-rolls, and one post-roll, and you book a sponsor with the default ad position, then this is how Pulse delivers the ads:
+For example, you have one sponsor ad enabled per linear ad break for your account.
+You set your insertion policy to two pre-rolls, two mid-rolls, and one post-roll, and you book corresponding sponsors with the default ad positions.
+This is how Pulse delivers the ads:

 Sponsor Ads in VAST and VMAP Integrations

 You can request sponsor ads in a VAST and VMAP integration with Pulse for ad serving.
-The VAST and VMAP responses from Pulse include any applicable sponsor goal ads, even when no standard linear ads were available for that particular ad break.
+The VAST and VMAP responses from Pulse include any applicable sponsor ads, even when no normal linear ads were available for that particular linear ad break.

 Sponsor Ads in Time Based Breaks

-It is possible to include the sponsor ad duration within the maximum duration defined in the insertion policies of linear ad breaks.
+It is possible to include the sponsor ad duration within the maximum duration of linear ad breaks defined in the insertion policies.
 The number of ad positions is unaffected, but the maximum duration also includes the duration of the sponsor ad being shown and the sponsor ad is always selected first.
 See Time Based Breaks for more information and an example of how sponsor ads affect ad selection in combination with time based breaks.